-(Joe Thoma has been a member of the GWC for 43 years and is one of its past presidents.
-He now lives in Colorado and holds the status of Life Member.
+(Joe Thoma was a member of the GWC for 45 years and was one of its past presidents.
+He moved to Colorado and held the status of Life Member.
+He passed away in 2015.
 This article, originally published in 3 parts in the August, October and December 1996 issues of The Ford Script, contains an intriguing look into our Club's early years.
-In fact, it was this article that inspired the idea for a 50th Anniversary Script.
-Our thanks to his wife Lorraine, who retyped and sent the article to us.)

-One day in 1970 as I drove through Leesburg, VA, I saw a Model

-A for sale in a yard.
+One day in 1970 as I drove through Leesburg, VA, I saw a Model A for sale in a yard.
 As I walked toward this beauty, which was free of rust with nothing missing, I instantly acquired an acute fever.
 The owner was Bill Whitmore.
 The motor didn't run, which was of some concern to me, although I was unsuccessful at making it a major negotiating issue.